keyboard_arrow_right

 Description

-This course aims to teach the central skills of philosophy - creative thinking plus precision.
+This course aims to teach the central skills of philosophy-creative thinking plus precision.
 We look at deep philosophical questions through the eyes of several of the most challenging philosophers of the 20th and 21st centuries.
 For example: Do we think in words?
 If I say 'I'm in pain' or ‘I see blue’, do you really know what I mean?
 Can humans or machines learn to speak ‘Whale’?
-How can we talk about what doesn't exist - tomorrow, Harry Potter, or the possible world where you win $50 million on Lotto?
+Is human-level AI possible?
+How can we talk about what doesn't exist-tomorrow, Harry Potter, or the possible world where you win $50 million on Lotto?
 Is there an impossible world where you can square the circle?
 Why does every attempt to solve a philosophical problem simply raise more problems, sometimes even worse ones?

 Occurrences